andersjanmyr/express-lab/README.md

 ### 5. Listen to the event on the client.

 Modify `public/js/main.js` to listen to the `testEvent`.
-Log to the console or add an message to the DOM with jQuery.
+Log to the console or use the provided function `showInfo` to display the event.

 ```
 socket.on('testEvent', function () {